This article applies to versions of ActiveMQ prior to 5.4.0. If you use version 5.4.0 or newer proceed to the following article.

 Once installed, this feature offers a special set of commands which enables you easily use the broker.

-The following example shows how to create and destroy the broker using the create-broker and destroy-broker commands.
+The following example shows how to create and destroy the broker using the

 For more information on ActiveMQ feature take a look at the ServiceMix ActiveMQ integration guide

 Web console is included in ActiveMQ distribution and you'll probably want to have it to monitor your broker.
 First of all you'll have to install the

 to grab all necessary bundles.
 If you type

 The important thing is that we need to use proper versions of Pax web bundles to make all this work, and those are:

 So if you have older bundles, like it is the case in our example, you'll need to unistall them and install new ones.
 To uninstall old bundles, simply look at their id and execute